GoogleCloudPlatform/ai-on-gke/ray-on-gke/guides/tpu/README.md

 4. Run `terraform init && terraform apply -var-file workloads.tfvars`

-This should deploy a Kuberay cluster with a single TPU worker node (v4 TPU with `2x2x1` topology).
+This should deploy a KubeRay cluster with a single TPU worker node (v4 TPU with `2x2x1` topology).

 To deploy a multi-host Ray Cluster, modify the `worker` spec [here](https://github.com/GoogleCloudPlatform/ai-on-gke/blob/main/modules/kuberay-cluster/kuberay-tpu-values.yaml) by changing the `cloud.google.com/gke-tpu-topology` `nodeSelector` to a multi-host topology.
 Set the `numOfHosts` field in the `worker` spec to the number of hosts specified by your chosen topology.
 For v4 TPUs, each TPU VM has access to 4 TPU chips.
 Therefore, you can calculate the number of TPU VM hosts by taking the product of the topology and dividing by 4 (i.e. a 2x2x4 TPU podslice will have 4 TPU VM hosts).